-Drumlin Farm Camp | Staff
+Drumlin Farm Camps | Staff

 Staff Selection Criteria

-We hire dedicated and mature educators, naturalists and college students who are looking for more than a summer job.
+We hire dedicated and mature educators, naturalists, and students who are looking for more than a summer job.
 They have experience working with youth, a knowledge of and connection with natural history and farming, and a deep commitment to sharing that connection with children.
 Most of all, they want to be outside and enjoy a summer dedicated to having fun.

 From day one of our intensive two-week staff training, we seek to foster a unique sense of community and initiative among our counselors.
 Each counselor brings something unique and valuable to the camp experience, and by fostering their teaching styles and ideas we enrich our camp every year.